Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/functions.md

 At this point, functions have already been encountered many times.
-They form the basic building blocks of computation by taking values called **parameters** and returning a new value.
+They form the basic building blocks of computation by taking values called **parameters**, executing its **body** (one or several expression), and returning a value.
 However, up to now, they were blackboxes.
-This section reviews how user can create their own functions.
+This section reviews how users can create their own functions.

 ## Anonymous functions

-Any function needs a [vector](/cvm/data-types/vector) of parameters and one or several expressions doing operations to produce a result:
+Any function needs a [vector](/cvm/data-types/vector) of parameters and a body:

 ```clojure
 (fn [x]